alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter1-software-stack.md

 But this is still just a buffer in memory right now.
 Its position is known to the graphics card – there’s usually a read pointer, which is where the GPU is in the main command buffer, and a write pointer, which is how far the KMD has written the buffer yet (or more precisely, how far it has told the GPU it has written yet).
 These are hardware registers, and they are memory-mapped – the KMD updates them periodically (usually whenever it submits a new chunk of work)…

 ## The Bus

 …but of course that write doesn’t go directly to the graphics card (at least unless it’s integrated on the CPU die!), since it needs to go through the bus first – usually PCI Express these days.
 DMA transfers etc. take the same route.
 This doesn't take very long, but it’s yet another stage in our journey.
 Until finally…

-The command processor!
+## The Command Processor

 This is the frontend of the GPU – the part that actually reads the commands the KMD writes.
-I’ll continue from here in the next installment, since this post is long enough already :)
+I’ll continue from here in the next installment, since this post is long enough already. 😄

-### Small aside: OpenGL
+## Small Aside: OpenGL

 OpenGL is fairly similar to what I just described, except there’s not as sharp a distinction between the API and UMD layer.
 And unlike D3D, the (GLSL) shader compilation is not handled by the API at all, it’s all done by the driver.
 An unfortunate side effect is that there are as many GLSL frontends as there are 3D hardware vendors, all of them basically implementing the same spec, but with their own bugs and idiosyncrasies.
 Not fun.
 And it also means that the drivers have to do all the optimizations themselves whenever they get to see the shaders – including expensive optimizations.
 The D3D bytecode format is really a cleaner solution for this problem – there’s only one compiler (so no slightly incompatible dialects between different vendors!) and it allows for some costlier data-flow analysis than you would normally do.

-### Omissions and simplifcations
+## Omissions And Simplifications

 This is just an overview; there’s tons of subtleties that I glossed over.
 For example, there’s not just one scheduler, there's multiple implementations (the driver can choose); there’s the whole issue of how synchronization between CPU and GPU is handled that I didn’t explain at all so far.
 And so on.
 And I might have forgotten something important – if so, please tell me and I’ll fix it!
 But now, bye and hopefully see you next time.